cogent3/cogent3/doc/coding_guidelines.rst

     """Tests NumberList and FrequencyDistribution, classes for statistics."""

-    from cogent.util.unit_test import TestCase, main # for floating point test use unittestfp from statistics import NumberList, FrequencyDistribution
+    from cogent3.util.unit_test import TestCase, main # for floating point test use unittestfp from statistics import NumberList, FrequencyDistribution

     class NumberListTests(TestCase): # remember to subclass TestCase